gerep/gerep.github.io/_posts/2020-03-19-how-to-leave-the-office-behind-with-bravery.markdown

-There are those early birds and those night owls, who find what is best for your mind, body and work.
+There are those early birds and those night owls, find what is best for your mind, body and work.